-Onwards and upwards in the Camino alphabet we go.
+Onwards and upwards in the Camino alphabet, we go.
 We must be near the end!
 The next letter we meet is H and there are a few.
-There are a number of towns under this letter; one in France, four in Castilla y Leon, and two in Galicia.
+One is in France, four are in Castilla y Leon, and two are in Galicia.
 Again, please comment if you have stayed in any of these towns.
-For more in this series, check out my Archive.

 Honto / Huntto (map)